DDM-Lab/janus/README.md

 ***Note***: as of an audit in late July 2004 nearly *half*, 49%, of the repositories in the DDMLab GitHub space lack a README entirely, contain an empty README, or contain a semantically vacuous README.
 The goal of keeping things in GitHub is to facilitate their reuse, possibly long after the author has left the lab; it is not simply to tick a box that says “it’s in GitHub.”
+For very old code it may be too late to add much information as it is long forgotten, but for new things being added please *always* include a *useful* README.

 ### A note on copy and paste coding